-- (i) A student shall show cause why he should be allowed to repeat a subject in which he has failed more than once.
-(Failure in a deferred examination as well as in the annual examination counts, for the purpose of this regulation, as one failure).
+(i) A student shall show cause why he should be allowed to repeat a subject in which he has failed more than once.
+(Failure in a deferred examination as well as in the initial examination counts, for the purpose of this regulation, as one failure.)
 Where such subject is prescribed as a part of the student's course he shall be required to show cause why he should be allowed to continue the course.

-Notwithstanding the provisions of Clause 1 (i) - (ii) A student enrolled in the first year or first stage of any course, other than the medical course, who has failed in more than half the programme in which he is enrolled for that year or stage shall be required to show cause why he should be allowed to continue in the course. - (iii) A student enrolled in the first year of the Medical course who has failed in more than one subject of that year shall be required to show cause why he should be allowed to continue in the Medical course. - (iv) The provisions of sections (ii) and (iii) of this rule shall be deemed to apply to any student on transfer from another course or institution whose programme of studies in the first year of enrolment immediately following transfer is comprised of subjects so chosen that half or more of such subjects are listed in the University Calendar as first year subjects. - 2.
-Notwithstanding the provisions of clause 1, a student shall be required to show cause why he should be allowed to continue a course which he will not be able to complete in the time set down in the following schedule:--- course are completed by the end of his second year of attendance.
-No student in the Faculty of Arts shall, without showing cause, be permitted to continue a course unless he completes four subjects by the end of his second year of attendance.
-No full-time student in the Bachelor of Social Work course shall without showing cause be permitted to continue with the course unless he completes the equivalent of four full subjects by the end of his second year of attendance.
+Notwithstanding the provisions of Clause 1 (i)

+- (ii) A student enrolled in the first year or first stage of any course, other than the medical course, who has failed in more than half the programme in which he is enrolled for that year or stage shall be required to show cause why he should be allowed to continue in the course. - (iii) A student enrolled in the first year of the Medical course who has failed in more than one subject of that year shall be required to show cause why he should be allowed to continue in the Medical course. - (iv) The provisions of sections (ii) and (iii) of this rule shall be deemed to apply to any student on transfer from another course or institution whose programme of studies in the first year of enrolment immediately following transfer is comprised of subjects so chosen that half or more of such subjects are listed in the University Calendar as first year subjects. - 2.
+Notwithstanding the provisions of clause 1, a student shall be required to show cause why he should be allowed to continue a course which he will not be able to complete in the time set down in the following schedule:-

 Number of Total time allowed from

 years in first enrolment to

 course completion (years)

 3 5

 4 6

 5 8

 6 9

 7 11

 8 12

-7 8 11 12